Buildings for Synthesis with Clifford+R: General synthesis problem

-where the group on the right is the set of unitaries with entries in $\mathbb{Z}[\chi^{-1}]$ and $\chi$ is a solution to $X^{2}-3X +3$ in $\mathbb{C}$. \end{theorem*} This theorem was first proven in \cite{Kalra2025synthesisarithmetic}.
-In this paper, we give an entirely different proof by explicitly constructing the Bruhat-Tits building for $U_{3}\left(\mathbb{Z}[\chi^{-1}]\right)$.
-One advantage of this point-of-view is that the circuit synthesis algorithm can be explicitly visualized in terms of a path traversal on a tree (see \cref{ss:proof}).
+In this paper, we give an entirely different proof by constructing the Bruhat-Tits building for $U_{3}\left(\mathbb{Z}[\chi^{-1}]\right)$ and show that this building is in fact a tree.
+One advantage of this point-of-view is that the circuit synthesis algorithm can be visualized in terms of a path traversal on such a tree.

-\section{Bruhat-Tits Theory and Gate Synthesis}
+\subsection{Bruhat-Tits Theory and Gate Synthesis}

-In number theory, the statement ``Clifford + T satisfies a ring equality'' would be usually stated as ``the Clifford gates and the T-gate generate an S-arithmetic group''.
-The theory of $S$-arithmetic group is a classical object studied in the theory of general arithmetic groups \cite{borel1989finiteness, prasad1989volumes}.
-One of the main tools to study these groups and their finitely generated subgroups is by studying their action on certain combinatorial structures known as Bruhat-Tits buildings.
+In number theory, the statement ``Clifford$+T$ satisfies a ring equality'' would usually be stated as ``the Clifford$+T$ gate set generates an S-arithmetic group''.
+Such arithmetic groups are a well studied classical object (see \cite{borel1989finiteness, prasad1989volumes}).
+One of the main tools to understand the properties of these groups (and hence, exact synthesis) is to study their action on certain combinatorial structures (simplicial complexes) known as Bruhat-Tits buildings.
 This interplay of number theory and gate synthesis has been explored for various arithmetic gate sets \cite{kliuchnikov2024multiqubitcircuitsynthesishermitian, evra2024arithmeticitycoveringrate9cyclotomic, parzanchevski2018super,blackman2023fast,yardapprox}.

-One of the aims of this paper is to also further this connection and give a relatively self-contained exposition explaining these mathematical methods (in particular Bruhat-Tits theory) used to establish synthesis results of this nature.
+The other aim of this paper is to further this connection and give a relatively self-contained exposition of these mathematical tools (Bruhat-Tits theory) used to establish synthesis results of this nature.
 In particular, we present an exposition on the construction of the Bruhat-Tits building for $PU(3)$ while avoiding traditional definitions involving root spaces of algebraic tori inside p-adic Lie groups.
+In the past, Bruhat-Tits theory has been useful in showing that when finitely generated subgroups are not arithmetic, they are thin \cite{evra2024arithmeticitycoveringrate9cyclotomic}.
+Due to the lack of an arithmetic structure, thin groups are more difficult to deal with as one does not have an efficiently computable membership criterion for thin groups in general \cite{sarnak2012notes}.
+For the circuit synthesis problem, the implication is that if the gate set $G$ in question is thin, it does not satisfy a ring equality.
+This makes the problem of finding good synthesis algorithms for the gate set $G$ much harder.
+So in summary, thinness is undesirable and arithmeticity is desirable for finitely generated groups of quantum gates.